Travel insurance designed for adventures while travelling.

 While many Irish live and breathe their Gaelic games, rugby, and soccer, we also know that our travellers have a vast range of sporting preferences.
 That’s why we offer cover for over 150 different sports, activities, and experiences.
 While the list may seem long, by no means do we cover every single sport or activity.

 Always make sure that any planned sports and activities that you’ll be doing are clearly stated.
-If you’re injured playing a sport that is not listed in your Policy Wording, then any claim you submit, may not be approved.
+If you’re injured playing a sport that we do not cover, then any claim you submit, may not be approved.

 World Nomads offers two travel insurance plans, the Standard Plan and the Explorer Plan.
 These plans both offer cover for expenses in connection with hospitalisation, lost luggage, repatriation, and more.
 However, the Explorer Plan costs more than the Standard Plan as it offers higher policy limits and more benefits.